primefaces/primefaces/primefaces-selenium/README.md

 ## Getting Started

-!> PrimeFaces-Selenium comes with with the right Selenium version as transitive dependency.
+** NOTE: ** PrimeFaces-Selenium comes with with the right Selenium version as transitive dependency.
 So don't include your own versuin of Selenium or better check the version, which is used by PrimeFaces-Selenium.

 PrimeFaces-Selenium provides a hook-in to either startup a local server (`deployment.adapter`), or use a remote adress (`deployment.baseUrl`).
 Both can be set configured by providing a `/primefaces-selenium/config.properties`.